Artist

 How much does Snoop Dogg make in a year?

-Snoop Dogg is modeled at $4.4M-$13M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Snoop Dogg is estimated at $4.4M-$13M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Snoop Dogg still make money?